MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 ## Azure facilitation

-**Eliminate unused application features**: You can use Azure Monitor and Application Insights to monitor the usage of your application and identify areas that are or aren't used.
+**Eliminate unused application features**: You can use [Azure Monitor](/azure/azure-monitor/overview) and [Application Insights](/azure/azure-monitor/app/app-insights-overview) to monitor the usage of your application and identify areas that are or aren't used.
 Based on the insights gathered, you can make informed decisions to remove or optimize unused or underutilized features.

-**Eliminate unused resources**: Azure Advisor provides recommendations to identify and eliminate unused resources.
+**Eliminate unused resources**: Azure Advisor provides [cost recommendations](/azure/advisor/advisor-reference-cost-recommendations) provides recommendations to identify and eliminate unused resources.
 You can use Advisor to analyze your resource usage and receive suggestions about resources to remove or scale down.

-**Find orphaned resources:** Monitor supports workbooks.
-You can use workbooks to create a custom report that finds and reports orphaned resources across a defined scope.
+**Find orphaned resources:** Azure Monitor supports [workbooks](/azure/azure-monitor/visualize/workbooks-overview).
+You can find or create a workbook that finds and reports orphaned resources across a defined scope.

-**Eliminate idle resources in disaster recovery environments**: Azure load balancers can distribute loads across availability zones and regions.
-These load balancers can help eliminate waste in disaster recovery approaches.
-You can use Azure Automation and Azure Logic Apps to schedule resource shutdowns during periods of inactivity.
+**Eliminate idle resources in disaster recovery environments**: [Azure load balancers](/azure/architecture/guide/technology-choices/load-balancing-overview) can distribute loads across availability zones and regions.
+These load balancers can help eliminate idle resources in disaster recovery approaches.

+You can use the [autoscale feature](/azure/azure-monitor/autoscale/autoscale-overview) in Azure to automatically scale your application based on predefined conditions, so you don’t have to overprovision capacity.
+Automatic scaling can help you allocate resources efficiently and cost-effectively.

+You can use [Azure Automation](/azure/automation/automation-solution-vm-management-config) to shutdown virtual machines during periods of inactivity.
 Resource shutdowns help reduce costs by minimizing the use of idle resources.
-You can use the Azure autoscale feature to automatically scale your application based on predefined conditions, so you don’t have to overprovision capacity.
-Automatic scaling can help you allocate resources efficiently and cost-effectively.

 ## Related links